DSNP Specification

 field.

-Due to the distributed nature of DSNP, the canonical order can have an Announcement that refers to another announcement appearing later in the network order.
+Due to the distributed nature of DSNP, the canonical order can have an Announcement that refers to another Announcement appearing later in the network order.

 For display purposes, these messages should be considered to have occurred after the reference.